San Rafael, Bulacan: Japanese occupation

-The effect of this was considerably undermined by the actions of the Japanese Army, and the Filipinos soon waited for the return of the Americans to free them from the Japanese.
-Japanese education condemned anything American, tried to infuse Japanese culture and to teach Filipinos the concept of the Greater East Asia Co-Prosperity Sphere under the Japanese influence.

 Socio–economic, educational and religious programs were largely non-existent.
 The people were deprived of property, food, supplies and shelter.
 They were forced or resorted to eat camote, wore jute sacks and tattered clothes.
 The people of San Rafael evacuated to Upig, Licheria, Coral na Bato and Camachile.
 Schools were closed and the church was ordered to stop performing its religious duties.

 Guerrilla resistance against the Japanese continued throughout the war.
 Uncaptured Filipino army units, a communist insurgency and supporting American agents all played a role in the resistance.
 The people of San Rafael refused to be subjected to Japanese authority and they organized and joined small guerrilla bands and harassed the units of the Japanese army stationed in the town whenever there was a chance to do so.
 These small, organized guerrillas in San Rafael later became members of BMA (Bulacan Military Area).

 The liberation of San Rafael

 When the American forces landed in Leyte in October 1944, the Japanese became more brutal.
-Hundreds met their death in the hands of the enemy.
-One cruel incident occurred at Barrio Pulo.
+One incident occurred at Barrio Pulo.
 Men and women who were assembled where tied together, dynamites were strapped to many of them and these were later detonated by the Japanese captors.
-A lone survivor, Marcelo Mangahas, told the world of the gory incident.
+A lone survivor, Marcelo Mangahas, escaped.
 Other atrocities followed.
-However, the unity of the people of San Rafael and the heroism of the Filipino soldiers and guerrillas prevented further casualties and destruction.
-When the Americans arrived, they found San Rafael liberated by the courageous guerrillas with the Filipino troops of the Philippine Commonwealth Army 32nd, 35th and 36th Infantry Division and the Philippine Constabulary 3rd Constabulary Regiment that were mostly from San Rafael.
+However, the people of San Rafael and the Filipino soldiers and guerrillas prevented further casualties and destruction.
+When the Americans arrived, they found San Rafael liberated by the guerrillas with the Filipino troops of the Philippine Commonwealth Army 32nd, 35th and 36th Infantry Division and the Philippine Constabulary 3rd Constabulary Regiment that were mostly from San Rafael.

-Local Filipino troops of the 32nd, 35th and 36th Infantry Division of the Philippine Commonwealth Army and 3rd Constabulary Regiment of the Philippine Constabulary liberated the town in San Rafael, Bulacan and aided the guerrillas of the Bulacan Military Area (BMA) and defeated Japanese soldiers and aftermath in World War II.
+Soldiers of the 32nd, 35th and 36th Infantry Division of the Philippine Commonwealth Army and 3rd Constabulary Regiment of the Philippine Constabulary liberated San Rafael and aided the guerrillas of the Bulacan Military Area (BMA) and defeated Japanese soldiers and aftermath in World War II.

 Contemporary history

-On December 14, 2024, the municipality set a Guinness World Record for the "largest gathering of people dressed as angels," which was held by Winnipeg, Canada, in 2015.
+On December 14, 2024, the municipality set a Guinness World Record for the "largest gathering of people dressed as angels," which was previously held by Winnipeg, Canada, in 2015.
 Reportedly, there were more than 2,000 participants in the event which was held at the Victory Coliseum.